Michaela97/asm-project/README.md

 ### Rules of the game :

-Objective – hit with the ball all blocks on the screen Start the game - press left and right button in the same time
+Objective – hit with the ball all blocks on the screen

+*Start the game - press left and right button in the same time

-The player moves with a paddle to the left or right in order to bounce the ball.
+The player moves with a paddle to the left or the right side in order to bounce the ball.
 The paddle has 3 pixels width and 1 pixel height.
 The ball is moving diagonally.
 When the ball touches right or left wall, it continues movement in Y axis and reversed X axis.
 If the ball hits the top wall it bounces down.